 Admittedly, SB 34 may not be as comprehensive as some civil liberties advocates would prefer, but its language does provides a basic framework which comports with the practical concerns of modern society.
-It appears that SB 34 will establishe basic policies that will enhance privacy and procedural requirements, outlining the security, usage, and storage of ALPR data.
+It appears that SB 34 will establish basic policies that will enhance privacy and procedural requirements, outlining the security, usage, and storage of ALPR data.
 The chain of custody procedures setup by SB 34 will offer greater accountability.
-SB 34 also provides additional civil remedies for anyone injured by a person who knowingly violates those requirements.
+SB 34 also provides additional civil remedies for anyone harmed by a person who knowingly violates those requirements.
 All of these components lay a groundwork that privacy proponents my build upon in the future.

-Based on the aforementioned reasons, the CCLA strongly SUPPORTS SB 34.
-Please don't hesitate to contact us for any reason.
+Based on the aforementioned reasons, the CCLA strongly urges you to sign SB 34.